Cacao has been traded across Mesoamerica for thousands of years.

 - Diversre criollo hybrids

-- Fermented for 7 days in banana leaves
+- Fermented for 5 days in baskets covered with banana leaves

 - Women’s collective